wwakabobik/testrail_api_reporter/README.md

 # TestRail reporter

-pypi package can be found [here](https://pypi.org/project/testrail-api-reporter/)
+pypi package can be found [here](https://pypi.org/project/testrail-api-reporter/).

 ## This is Testrail API reporter tools.

-This package contains several tools to interact with TestRail via API.
+This package contains several tools to interact with [TestRail](https://www.testrail.com/) via [API](https://support.testrail.com/hc/en-us/categories/7076541806228-API-Manual).

 General part is *TestRailResultsReporter*, which is designed to report test results via api.
-This part is close to *trcli*,  but without nasty bugs.
+This part is close to [trcli](https://github.com/gurock/trcli),  but without nasty bugs.

 Firstly, you need to obtain test results in xml format.
 You can do it via running your testsuite, i.e. using pytest: